By Chiara Spagnoli Gabardi

 If you think that thanks to its durability and shininess, PVC is a good leather substitute, you’re wrong.
 Vegans won’t buy leather because obviously, it harms animals.
 But guess what?
 Killing a cow for a bag is nothing compared to what PVC can do to animals

-The corrosive, highly toxic hydrogen chloride gas used to make the material burns skin and causes permanent, severe lung damage to all creatures exposed to it – be they humans, rodents or birds.
 What’s worse – way worse, in fact – is the dioxin, though.
 This is the world’s most deadly man-made carcinogen, and it persists in the environment long, long after PVC is made.
-Dioxin spreads through the air and water and is so pervasive that it has even been found in the tissues of animals living in remote areas, like polar bears and whales.
-In fact, scientists have noted that dioxins, which mess with sex hormones, are creating hermaphrodite and sterile polar bears, thus reducing their numbers due to the fact that they cannot reproduce.
+Dioxin spreads easily through the air and water.
+It is so pervasive, it has even been found in the tissues of animals living in remote areas, like polar bears and whales.

-What’s more, disposal of PVC is problematic; in short, there is no good way to get rid of it once it’s created.
+What’s more, disposal of PVC is problematic.
+In short, there is no good way to get rid of it once it’s created.
 It doesn’t decompose when buried, and releases dangerous gases into the water table and earth, poisoning food and water.
-When incinerated, it’s particularly dangerous, releasing deadly gases that can kill masses of passing birds. Â
+When incinerated, it’s particularly dangerous.
+It releases deadly gases that can kill masses of passing birds.

 It’s not just fashion though…